Humans are the one species that is mucking up the planet with junk.

-In my practice, I have witnessed when people make a conscious shift toward a healthier diet and lifestyle, and they reconnect back to thier body (physical, emotional & spiritual), they have a tendency to also re-connect more deeply to the planet they are living on: the planet that supports their health and wellness, and ultimately their survival while they are here.
+In my practice, I have witnessed when people make a conscious shift toward a healthier diet and lifestyle, and they reconnect back to thier own body (physical, emotional & spiritual), they have a tendency to connect more deeply to the planet they are living on: the planet that supports their health and wellness, and ultimately their survival while they are here.

 Climate change is a normal part of the earth’s natural heating and cooling process.
 It’s happened before and it will continue to happen in the future.
 With or without human beings.

-Humans are the most toxic and unsustainable creatures on the planet, and we are supposedly the caretakers.
+Humans are the most toxic and unsustainable creatures on the planet, and we are supposedly the caretakers of this Eden.

 We have been given the amazing gift of life, and we inhabit a human body that is perfectly designed to live that life here on planet earth.
 Not on Mars, not on the Moon… but on Earth.